CsharpProgramming/LifeSimulatorGameFull/README.md

 Changelog will be added soon!

-Feel free to suggest changes, I will maybe add them!
+Feel free to suggest changes, and I may add them!

-Any ideas?
-Conntact me via email, or comment it on youtube!